Scrap markets by U.S. state

 What this category covers

-- State-specific regulation — cash caps, holds, dealer registration
+- State-specific regulation — cash caps, ID rules, dealer registration, converter laws

 - Local pricing norms — typical payout share vs. spot